ereiskind/nolcat/docs/source/code_style_guide.rst

 ---------
 * Load data into MySQL database

-  * Debug logging statement; errors are error logging statement
+  * Info logging statement; errors are error logging statement
   * In the ``load_data_into_database()`` function
   * Structure: